ThreeFourSeven/sevenrandall/_posts/2020-05-14-intro-to-python-game-dev-p3.md

 add_entity(bird)
 ```

 While this is only a simple game the idea doesn't change as more complexity is added.
 Instead of copying and pasting sections of code, just make a component and then add it to whatever entity should have that functionality.
 Another example would be for a game that has many different animals, each of these animals if programmed as seperate objects would have almost the same code.
 Instead make an animal component which controls how the animal wanders, looks for food or water, and responds to dangers.
 This way if you want to make different types of animals all you need to do is supply different visuals.
+Next part will cover making a puzzle game with this system.